-The tub is programmed to self-regulate and clean and will from time to time activate itself or not allow you to switch the jets off manually.
-This is entirely safe and normal (you can replace the cover).
+The tub is programmed to self regulate and clean and will from time to time activate itself or not allow you to switch the jets off manually.
+This is entirely safe and normal.

 The tub is controlled with special sanitising chemicals and is not a child’s paddling or play pool.
 No toys or inflatable’s to be used in the tub.